This page will help you understand Texas alcohol laws and avoid expensive fines or even jail. Also, wasted time and legal costs.

 In some counties it’s legal to sell beer but not wine in grocery stores.
 It’s confusing.
 In other places it’s illegal to sell beer in stores but not in restaurants.
 In one town, it’s legal to sell alcohol in the part of town that’s in one county.
 But not in the part located in another county.

-This makes it hard to know Texas alcohol laws
+This makes it hard to know Texas alcohol laws.

 I. Minimum Age Laws

 Many young people want part-time jobs.
 They ask about the ages required for jobs around alcohol.
 What are the ages for tending bar?
 For serving alcohol in restaurants?
-For selling alcohol in stores for consumption elsewhere?
+For selling alcohol in stores for drinking elsewhere?